mollyim/flatline-platform/docs/architecture.md

 The component that verifies phone numbers by sending a verification code via SMS or phone call.
 In the Flatline prototype, this component runs in development mode and does not actually send any codes.
 Its function in the prototype is mainly to act as a placeholder that [Whisper](#whisper-service) can interact with during registration and will accept any code that matches the last six digits of the registering phone number.

 In the future, it will be replaced by a service that registers users based on something other than a phone number.

+#### Calling Service

+The component that supports multimedia calls associated with a group.
+It is split into [frontend](#calling-service-frontend) and [backend](#calling-service-backend) sub-components.
+Although the backend sub-component implements most of this logic, the whole component is usually referred to as the SFU (Selective Forwarding Unit).
+Selective forwarding is used in order to [support end-to-end encrypted multimedia group calls at scale](https://signal.org/blog/how-to-build-encrypted-group-calls/).

+##### Calling Service (Frontend)

+The component that acts as a signaling server for group calls, directing client requests to the backend with the context necessary to establish the multimedia group call.
+This context is stored and retrieved from the [rooms table](#rooms-table).
+It shares an external service secret with the [storage service](#storage-service) as well as a dedicated zero knowledge secret with the [Whisper service](#whisper-service).

+Clients communicate with the calling service frontend HTTP REST API through [Traefik](#traefik).

+##### Calling Service (Backend)

+The component that acts as the media forwarding server for group calls, directing media from one to many devices.
+It implements [most of the actual SFU logic](https://signal.org/blog/how-to-build-encrypted-group-calls/#the-hardest-part-of-an-sfu).
+This component also acts as an ICE-enabled STUN server for clients, which do not require TURN even when behind NAT due to the selective forwarding architecture.

+Clients communicate with the calling service backend directly using the [RingRTC](#ringrtc) library.

 ### Infrastructure